-In addition to his NHS and private work, Sam provides consultation and training for The Listening Place (TLP), a volunteer-led charity offering support to people in suicidal crisis.
-He is also a member of the British Red Cross Psychosocial Support Team, working with the Foreign and Commonwealth Office to provide a rapid response to traumatic events overseas, including terrorist incidents, natural disasters, and major accidents.
+In addition to In Tune Psychology I currently work in the NHS, where I am a lead psychologist for staff support at a major London hospital.
+I am an advisor to The Listening Place, a charity offering support to people in suicidal crisis, and regularly provide their volunteers with supervision and training.
+I am also a member of the British Red Cross Psychosocial Support Team, working with the Foreign and Commonwealth Office to provide a rapid response to traumatic events overseas, including terrorist incidents, natural disasters, and major accidents.

-Sam came to clinical practice following a career in the policy and academic worlds.
-After a PhD in social psychology he worked for a leading think-tank and held a number of academic posts,
+I came to clinical practice following a career in the policy and academic worlds.
+After a PhD in social psychology I worked for a leading think-tank and held a number of academic posts,

 publishing widely on the psychology of happiness and wellbeing.
-Although now a full-time clinician, he remains active in research.
-Recently, for example, he explored the relationship between financial debt and depression as part of a large multi-centre randomised trial funded by the National Institute for Health Research.
-He also currently chairs the British Psychological Society Division of Clinical Psychology subcommittee on Public Health and Prevention.
+Although now a full-time clinician, I remain active in research.
+Recently, for example, I explored the relationship between financial debt and depression as part of a large multi-centre randomised trial funded by the National Institute for Health Research.
+I am a member of the British Psychological Society Division of Clinical Psychology subcommittee on Public Health and Prevention.

 Areas of interest